aryanonkar2005/BetterSearch/README.md

  <ol>
  <li>The population density exceeds 10,000 people
  <li>The average household income is above ₹8 LPA
- <li>There are fewer than 2 large supermarkets or hypermarkets
+ <li>There are fewer than 2 large supermarkets
 </ol>

 <p>This image proves that this t-shirt is available on Flipkart.</p>